-All of this was well documented by the Brooklyn Eagle, and it was by going over old clippings from the now-defunct daily newspaper that Ben Gocker, senior librarian at Brooklyn Public Library, was able to resurrect this tale of the real-life reefer madness that swept the city for an article that first appeared on the BPL blog in early 2011–it was then picked up by WNYC and a few other outlets this winter.
-Curious to see what else he came across while researching one of the biggest weed busts in Brooklyn’s history, I met up with Gocker inside the Brooklyn Collection at BPL this week–just in time for 4/20 on Sunday.
+All of this was well documented by the Brooklyn Eagle, and it was by going over old clippings from the now-defunct daily newspaper that Ben Gocker, senior librarian at Brooklyn Public Library, was able to resurrect this tale of the real-life reefer madness that swept the city for an article that first appeared on the BPL blog in early 2011—it was then picked up by WNYC and a few other outlets.
+Curious to see what else he came across while researching one of the biggest weed busts in Brooklyn’s history, I met up with Gocker inside the Brooklyn Collection at BPL.

 “The way they would write about this was very much sort of cliched,” Gocker says.
 “In these articles, they would call it Dream Stuff, and talk about how crazy it would make you.
 You’d find articles like guys who would smoke weed and run out of a window, things like that, a lot of sensationalized journalism around it.”